natalieagus/50033/docs/02-babies/physics.md

 While we'll work with **sprites** for clarity and flexibility, [Unity's Tilemap system](https://learn.unity.com/tutorial/introduction-to-tilemaps) is an excellent alternative for creating grid-based environments efficiently.
 Once you grasp the basics, you can explore Tilemap to streamline level design and enhance your workflow for more complex projects.

 :::note
-**To Use Tilemap:** Tilemap is great for grid-based level design, offering efficient editing, automated tile placement, and optimized performance with fewer draw calls.
+**To Use Tilemap:** Tilemap is great for grid-based level design, offering efficient editing, automated tile placement, and optimised performance with fewer draw calls.
 It's ideal for modular, repetitive environments in 2D platformers.

 **Not to Use Tilemap:** For detailed, non-repetitive, or dynamic environments, custom solutions like individual sprites or procedural generation offer more creative freedom but require more effort and may impact performance.
 :::